Biography

 Short Bio.

 Bin Wang is an AI Research Scientist at MiroMind, Singapore.
-He received his Ph.D. from the University of Southern California, Los Angeles in 2021 and B.Eng from the University of Electronic Science and Technology of China.
-He was a Research Fellow with the National University of Singapore from 2021 to 2023 and an AI scientist with the Institute for Infocomm Research (I2R, A*STAR, Singapore) from 2023 to 2025.
-His research focuses on Multimodal LLM and conversational AI systems.
-He served as the Publication Chair for EMNLP 2023 and an Editorial Member for APSIPA Transactions.
-He has published 40+ academic papers in top journals and conferences including ACL, EMNLP, NAACL, ACM KDD, TNNLS and TASLP, and has received multiple best paper awards.
+He received his Ph.D. from the University of Southern California, Los Angeles in 2021 and his B.Eng. from the University of Electronic Science and Technology of China.
+He was a Research Fellow at the National University of Singapore from 2021 to 2023 and an AI scientist at the Institute for Infocomm Research (I2R, A*STAR, Singapore) from 2023 to 2025.
+His research focuses on multimodal large language models and conversational AI systems.
+He served as Publication Chair for EMNLP 2023 and as an Editorial Board Member for APSIPA Transactions.
+He has published over 40 academic papers in top journals and conferences including ACL, EMNLP, NAACL, ACM KDD, TNNLS, and TASLP, and has received multiple best paper awards.

 About Me

 I am an AI Research Scientist at MiroMind, Singapore.
-Before that, I am a Scientist at Aural & Language Intelligence Department, I2R, A*STAR from 2023 to 2025 and a research fellow at National University of Singapore (NUS) working with Prof. Haizhou Li from 2021-2023.
-I received my Ph.D. degree from University of Southern California (USC) supervised by Prof. C.-C. Jay Kuo in 2021.
-My bachelor's degree is obtained from University of Electronic Science and Technology of China (UESTC) in 2017.
+Before that, I was a Scientist at the Aural & Language Intelligence Department, I2R, A*STAR from 2023 to 2025 and a research fellow at the National University of Singapore (NUS) working with Prof. Haizhou Li from 2021-2023.
+I received my Ph.D. degree from the University of Southern California (USC) under the supervision of Prof. C.-C. Jay Kuo in 2021.
+My bachelor's degree was obtained from the University of Electronic Science and Technology of China (UESTC) in 2017.

 Some of the topics that I am currently researching include: